dmytrokuksenko/FEA-Portfolio/README.md

 # Portfolio of Finite Element Analysis (FEA) Projects

-A collection of Finite Element Analysis (FEA) projects focusing on the design and analysis of lightweight composite structures.
+A collection of Finite Element Analysis (FEA) projects focusing on the design and analysis of metallic and composite parts and structures.

 ## 1. [Composite Plate under Uniform Pressure](https://github.com/dmytrokuksenko/FEA-Portfolio/tree/main/cfrp-plate-bending)